CROUSSETTE, OTT LEAD BLACK BEARS TO 4-1 WIN OVER NEW HAMPSHIRE

-Junior forward Myriam Croussette scored a pair of goals for the Black Bears
+Junior forward Myriam Croussette notches two goals for Black Bears

 LEWISTON, Maine - Myriam Croussette (Baie-Comeau, Quebec) scored a pair of goals as the University of Maine women's ice hockey team skated past rival New Hampshire 4-1 on Tuesday night at the Androscoggin Bank Colisee in Lewiston, Maine.
 The Black Bears improve to 5-6-2 on the season and 1-2-2 in Women's Hockey East play, while New Hampshire falls to 8-6-0 overall and 2-4-0 in league play.